MoAlyousef/livid/README.md

 ## Documentation

-Still a work in progress, you can generate it using `doxygen doxyfile`.
+Still a work in progress, you can generate it using `doxygen livid.dox`.